 How To Properly Adjust Wahl Hair Clipper Blades

-If you’ve been wondering how to adjust Wahl hair clipper blades the proper way, and how to cut your own hair with clippers for long enough, you have undoubtedly experienced The Rattle quite a few times.
+If you’ve been wondering how to properly adjust Wahl hair clipper blades, and how to cut your own hair with clippers for long enough, you have undoubtedly experienced The Rattle quite a few times.
 If you’re new – don’t worry, you’ll meet it soon enough.
 One day, your hair cutter will start violently shaking, huffing and puffing, rattling with its metallic blades.

 The Rattle boils down to one simple fact: your hair clipper blades have become misaligned.
 And you need to do something to fix them.